longturn/freeciv21/docs/Contributing/style-guide.rst

 same way.

 The Oxford Comma
-    The Oxford Comma is the usage of a comma when listing multple items and placing a comma before the "and" or "or" at the end of the list.
+    The Oxford Comma is the usage of a comma when listing multiple items and placing a comma before the "and" or "or" at the end of the list.
 For example: You need to follow these steps: Click on :guilabel:`Menu`, then click on :guilabel:`Options`, and finally click on :guilabel:`Interface`.
 Notice the comma usage before the word "and", that is the Oxford comma and its usage is expected in our documentation.